 One of the most powerful social media marketing best practices is to transform your audience from passive consumers into active brand advocates.
 This involves encouraging them to create and share content featuring your brand, a practice known as User-Generated Content (UGC), while simultaneously building an engaged community around shared interests.
 This approach builds authenticity and trust that branded content often struggles to achieve.

 This strategy fosters a flywheel of authentic promotion and loyalty.
 For instance, Notion empowers its community to create and share templates, turning users into creators who organically market the platform's versatility.
 Similarly, Canva showcases user designs in a public gallery, providing social proof and inspiring new users with real-world applications of its tool.
-This creates a genuine ecosystem where the community's success is intertwined with the brand's growth.
+According to Stackla (now Nosto), 79% of consumers say UGC highly impacts their purchasing decisions, compared to only 13% who say brand-created content does the same.

 How to Implement This Practice